KiurArbeiter/NETFLIXapp/README.md

 (Ahh, ahh, ahh)
 This guy at White Castle asked for my autograph (Dude, can I get your autograph?)
 So I signed it, "Dear Dave, thanks for the support, asshole"

+[Chorus: Eminem]
+Hi, my name is, huh?
+My name is, who?
+My name is, chka-chka, Slim Shady
+Hi, my name is, what?
+My name is, who?
+My name is, chka-chka, Slim Shady
+Hi, my name is, huh?
+My name is, who?
+My name is, chka-chka, Slim Shady
+Hi, my name is, what?
+My name is, who?
+My name is, chka-chka, Slim Shady

+[Verse 3: Eminem]
+Stop the tape, this kid needs to be locked away (Get him) Dr. Dre, don't just stand there, operate
+I'm not ready to leave, it's too scary to die (Fuck that) I'll have to be carried inside the cemetery and buried alive (Huh, yup)
+Am I comin' or goin'?
+I can barely decide
+I just drank a fifth of vodka, dare me to drive?
+(Go ahead) All my life I was very deprived
+I ain't had a woman in years and my palms are too hairy to hide (Whoops) Clothes ripped like the Incredible Hulk
+I spit when I talk, I'll fuck anything that walks (Come here) When I was little, I used to get so hungry I would throw fits How you gonna breastfeed me, Mom?
+You ain't got no tits I lay awake and strap myself in the bed
+With a bulletproof vest on and shoot myself in the head (Bang) 'Cause I'm steamin' mad (Grr)
+And by the way, when you see my dad (Yeah?)
+Tell him that I slit his throat in this dream I had

+Hi, my name is, what?
+My name is, who?
+My name is, chka-chka, Slim Shady
+Hi, my name is, huh?
+My name is, what?
+My name is, chka-chka, Slim Shady
+Hi, my name is, who?
+My name is, huh?
+My name is, chka-chka, Slim Shady
+Hi, my name is, huh?
+My name is, who?
+My name is, chka-chka, Slim Shady

+47minute-